shadmazumder/SwiftBasic/Type Casting using as Variance.md

 Type casting is to convert one type of object to another.
 Has two kinds; UpCast and DownCast.
 UpCast is to convert child into parent.
-On the other hand DownCast is to convert parent into child.
+On the other hand DownCast is to convert parent into child. `as?` or `as!` is the *type cast operator*

 [Sample hierarchy](http://what-when-how.com/wp-content/uploads/2011/08/tmp125_thumb.jpg)